-- 6. Promote and support environmental sustainability improvements to new and existing buildings (CP8 Sustainable Buildings). - 7.
-In areas with a shortfall of community facilities ensure new or enlarged community facilities (e.g. surgeries, education and schools, youth facilities, community buildings) are provided by working with partners to identify appropriate sites; ensure new development contributes to community priorities through developer contributions (see CP7 Developer Contributions); and encourage shared use of existing and new community facilities. - 8.
-Deliver balanced communities through the requirement for new residential development to provide an appropriate amount of affordable housing and mix of dwelling sizes and tenure types.
-In areas where there is a concentration of social rented housing promote a better choice of housing tenures will be sought (see CP1 Housing Delivery and CP20 Affordable Housing). - 9.
-The city council will support and promote sports, local food growing, physical activities, arts and cultural initiatives and projects that improve the environment and help to develop community cohesion. - 10.
+- 5. Work closely with public transport operators and improve cycle and walking links (see CP9 Sustainable Transport) with the aim of improving sustainable transport access to and from areas in outer locations, especially where car ownership levels are low. - 6.
+Promote and support environmental sustainability improvements to new and existing buildings (CP8 Sustainable Buildings). - 7.
+In areas with a shortfall of community facilities ensure new or enlarged community facilities (e.g. surgeries, education and schools, youth facilities, community buildings) are provided by working with partners to identify appropriate sites; ensure new development contributes to community priorities through developer contributions (see CP7 Infrastructure and Developer Contributions); and encourage shared use of existing and new community facilities. - 8.
+Deliver balanced communities through the requirement for new residential development to provide an appropriate amount of affordable housing, mix of dwelling sizes and tenure types and ensure new housing meets lifetime homes standards.
+In areas where there is a concentration of social rented housing, a better choice of housing tenures will be sought (see CP1 Housing Delivery and CP20 Affordable Housing). - 9.
+The city council will support and promote sports, local food growing, tree planting, physical activities, arts and cultural initiatives and projects that improve the environment and help to develop community cohesion. - 10.
 Encourage existing education and community organisations to provide local communities with a greater range of services and facilities for learning and training. - B. Priorities to reduce inequalities between neighbourhoods are: - 1.
 Secure good quality employment and training opportunities for residents in areas with high levels of long term unemployment, for example, through planning obligations on major development schemes (see CP7). - 2.
-In areas identified with significant environmental, community safety and access concerns support improvements to the public realm, biodiversity and open space (see CP13 Public Streets and Places and CP7 Infrastructure and Developer Contributions). - 3.
-Support partners, programmes and strategies that aim to reduce health and learning inequalities between neighbourhoods and promote healthier lifestyles and wellbeing.
+In areas identified with significant environmental, community safety and access concerns support improvements to the public realm, biodiversity and open space (see CP13 Public Streets and Places and CP7 Infrastructure and Developer Contributions).